Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference: Experiments

-We adjust the number of layers in the joint attention graph module and show the results in Fig.~\ref{figure_ablation2}(a).
-The performance first increases and peaks at 3 or 4 layers.
-Then, $R^2$ remains stable or starts to decrease slightly.
-So, we uniformly keep the number of layers at 3 to reduce the computational cost.
+We adjust the number of layers $L$ in the joint spatiotemporal attention module and report the results in Figure~\ref{figure_ablation2}(a).
+The model performances first become better and achieve best at 4 layers for the BJ-Air dataset and 3 layers for the rest.
+Then, MAPE results remain stable or start to increase slightly.
+According to these observations, we uniformly keep the number of layers as 3 to reduce the computational cost.